-Where a person dies leaving a will, the Court must validate the will prior to the named executors being able to deal with the assets (and liabilities) of the estate or making distributions to beneficiaries.
-A grant of probate is a legal document issued by the Court confirming that it has validated the will and authorised certain person(s) as executor(s) of the Estate.
+Where a person dies leaving a Will, the Supreme Court must authenticate the Will prior to the person(s) named as executor in the Will being able to deal with the deceased’s estate or making distributions to beneficiaries.

 Contact us today for a no obligation quote and confidential discussion.